When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 Best AI Font Generator

-Top 7 Font AI Generators
+Top 7 AI Typography Generators I Recommended

-1. Simplified - AI suggestions
+1. Adobe Express - Seamless AI generation

-6. Calligraphr - Handwriting recognition
+2. Refont - Handwriting recognition

-7. Ideogram - Generates as visual elements
+6. Ideogram - Generates as visual elements

 When choosing an AI font creator, I considered:

-• Flexibility.
-Options to adjust width, roundness, and contrast for a brand-specific look.
+• Flexibility: Options to adjust width, roundness, and contrast for a brand-specific look.

-• Ease of use.
-I needed a tool that worked fast and didn’t require mastering complex processes.
+• Ease of use: I needed a tool that worked fast and didn’t require mastering complex processes.

-• Instant previews.
-I wanted to try out sample headlines and logo text right away.
+• Instant previews: I wanted to try out sample headlines and logo text right away.

-• Export options.
-It is great if a program supports export in OTF or TTF formats compatible with Figma and Illustrator.
+• Export options: It is great if a program supports export in OTF or TTF formats compatible with Figma and Illustrator.

-• Clear licensing.
-Fonts are ready for commercial use, without worrying about restrictions later.
+• Clear licensing: Fonts are ready for commercial use, without worrying about restrictions later.

 What About Licensing?